Eternal995/IPC144/README.md

 # ipc144workshops
-IPC144 workshops and projects for Winter of 2022
+workshops and projects for IPC144 course at Seneca College for the semester of Winter 2022